 Crushed tungsten carbide can also be added directly into other metals to strengthen their alloys.
 They can be poured into copper casings as part of composite rods in order to withstand heavy weights, impact, and pressure.
 These rods are used as auger component and reamers in drilling, trenching, and agricultural procedures.
 A more direct use of hard tungsten carbide is being melted down and included in tool steel, an alloy used to make tools and equipment for industrial construction projects.
 These tools can withstand repeated use and harsh working conditions without breaking or wearing down.

-Selling and Recycling Crushed tungsten carbide scraps and pellets are often bought and sold to be recycled and made into new, stronger components.
+Crushed tungsten carbide scraps and pellets are often bought and sold to be recycled and made into new, stronger components.
 Recycling companies receive shipments of scrap carbide from manufacturers and industrial sites.
 They perform a purity test on each sample to determine reimbursement and potential uses.
 The scraps are then melted or crushed to be resold and recast into new tool, alloys, and other products.
 Most companies also manufacture their own grit, mesh, and tools, which can be made on site and shipped back to clients in a short amount of time.